 1. Draw from Experience

 Hiring for a community manager position is tricky territory.
 It’s a relatively new discipline, so it’s rare to find someone with pure community experience.
 Candidates are coming in from other fields — some related (such as communications or marketing), some unrelated (the arts and technology), and others with no experience at all.
 And that’s okay — you can find ways to link what you’ve done in the past to the role for which you’re applying.

 Community managers are some of the most unique and fun people in any company.
 Fact!
 Show that you have an interesting personality and that community members would get along well with you.
 If there’s any field not suited to being a bland corporate drone, it’s community management.

 3. Be Honest

 By all means, put angles on your experience to show relevancy to the job in question, but don’t lie or twist things around because you think that’s what the interviewer wants to hear.
-Be honest from the beginning, because you don’t want to end up in a role you’re unhappy with or can’t perform well.
+Be honest from the beginning, because you don’t want to end up in a role you’re unhappy with or one in which you can’t perform well.